NERVA: Design concepts

 To control the reactor, the core was surrounded by control drums coated with graphite or beryllium (a neutron moderator) on one side and boron (a neutron poison) on the other.
 The reactor's power output could be controlled by rotating the drums.
 To increase thrust, it is sufficient to increase the flow of propellant.
 Hydrogen, whether in pure form or in a compound like ammonia, is an efficient nuclear moderator, and increasing the flow also increases the rate of reactions in the core.
 This increased reaction rate offsets the cooling provided by the hydrogen.
 Moreover, as the hydrogen heats up, it expands, so there is less in the core to remove heat, and the temperature will level off.
 These opposing effects stabilize the reactivity and a nuclear rocket engine is therefore naturally very stable, and the thrust is easily controlled by varying the hydrogen flow without changing the control drums.

+NERVA incorporated a radiation shield to protect personnel and external components from the intense neutron and photon radiation it emitted.
+An efficient lightweight shield material was developed by the Aerojet Nuclear Systems Company from a mixture of boron carbide (B_{4}C), aluminum and titanium hydride (TiH_{2}), known as BATH after its components.
+Titanium hydride is an excellent neutron moderator and boron carbide an excellent neutron absorber.
+The three components were mixed in powdered form and a commercial extrusion machine was used to extrude them into the desired shape.
+BATH was found to be strong, with a tensile strength of up to 28,000 psi, capable of withstanding high temperatures, and with superior radiation shielding properties.

 LASL produced a series of design concepts, each with its own codename: Uncle Tom, Uncle Tung, Bloodhound and Shish.
 By 1955, it had settled on a 1,500 MW design called Old Black Joe.
 In 1956, this became the basis of a 2,700 MW design intended to be the upper stage of an ICBM.